 - When you’re done, click on the “Decks” button on the top left.
 You’re done.
 You now have my model flashcards installed, which will make flashcard creation a lot easier.

-Your flashcard needs will vary, depending upon which phase of the learning process you’re at.
+Your flashcard needs will vary, depending on which phase of the learning process you’re at.
 Here are your options:

 - Phase 1: Sounds

 - Phase 2: Simple words